 Review the user manual and become familiar with all safety markings and instructions.
-Protection provided by the equipment may be impaired if surfaces can attain temperatures that may be hot used in a manner not specified by AR RF/Microwave Instrumentation (AR).
+Protection provided by the equipment may be impaired if used in a manner not specified by AR RF/Microwave Instrumentation (AR).

 - Follow all lifting instructions specified in this document. - Place the equipment on a hard, level surface. - Do not use the equipment in a wet environment, for example, near a sink, or in a wet basement.